benjamincjackson/distance/README.md

 A command-line program to calculate pairwise genetic distances within or between alignments of DNA sequences in fasta format.

-This program is a work in progress.
-It was written primarily as a vehicle for learning Rust.

 ## Installation

 You will need to [install Rust](https://www.rust-lang.org/tools/install) first.